ControlSystemStudio/phoebus/services/bluesky-services/README.md

 This directory contains Docker configurations for running Bluesky Queue Server and HTTP Server for the Phoebus queue-server application.

+## Requirements

+- Docker and Docker Compose
+- Python 3.12 (used in container images)

 ## Services

 - **queue-server**: Bluesky Queue Server (RE Manager) - manages the execution queue